-- S. De Bièvre and A. de Laire are both members of the "Conseil de Laboratoire Paul Painlevé" at Université de Lille. - S. De Bièvre is a member of the executive committee of the LabEx CEMPI. - A. de Laire is a member of the "Fédération de Recherche Mathématique des Hauts-de-France". - A. de Laire is a member of the "Domain Board" of the Graduate School MADIS. - G. Dujardin is a member of the Executive Committee of the CPER WaveTech. - O. Goubet is a member of the "Conseil de département de mathématiques" at Université de Lille. - O. Goubet is a member of the "Bureau du HUB numérique" of the I-Site U-Lille. - O. Goubet, former President of SMAI, is a member of the "Conseil d'Administration de la SMAI".
+- S. De Bièvre and A. de Laire are both members of the "Conseil de Laboratoire Paul Painlevé" at Université de Lille. - S. De Bièvre is a member of the executive committee of the LabEx CEMPI. - A. de Laire is a member of the "Fédération de Recherche Mathématique des Hauts-de-France". - A. de Laire is a member of the "Domain Board" of the Graduate School MADIS. - G. Dujardin is a member of the Executive Committee of the CPER WaveTech. - G. Dujardin is the deputy head for science of the Inria center at the University of Lille.
+In particular, he is a member of the Inria Evaluation Committee. - O. Goubet is a member of the "Conseil de département de mathématiques" at Université de Lille. - O. Goubet is a member of the "Bureau du HUB numérique" of the I-Site U-Lille. - O. Goubet, former President of SMAI, is a member of the "Conseil d'Administration de la SMAI".